deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 == Demo Sites ==

 * [WPGlobus.com](https://wpglobus.com/):
-	* Bilingual site using a variety of posts, pages, custom post types, forms, a slider and a WooCommerce store with Subscription and API extensions.
+	* Bilingual site using a variety of posts, pages, custom post types, forms, and a WooCommerce store with Subscription and API extensions.
 * [Site in a subfolder](http://demo-subfolder.wpglobus.com/):
 	* Demonstration of two WPGlobus-powered sites, one of which is installed in a subfolder of another.
 Shows the correct behavior of WPGlobus with URLs like `example.com/folder/wordpress`.
 * [WooCommerce Multilingual](http://demo-store.wpglobus.com/):